-Loss attributable to the ordinary equity holders of the Company used in calculating basic and diluted loss per share: From continuing operations
+Loss attributable to the ordinary equity holders of the Company used in calculating basic and diluted loss per share:

-From discontinued operation
+From continuing operations From discontinued operation

-(c) Weighted Average Number of Shares Used as the Denominator
+(c) Weighted Average Number of Shares Used as the Denominator and Controlled Entities NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2018

-Consol idated
+Consolidated

 2018 2017

 No. of Shares No. of Shares

-Weighted average number of ordinary share used as the

-denominator in calculating basic and diluted loss per share 1,960,176,777 1,375,377,691
+1,960,176,777 1,375,377,691